carlahauu/Santa-Match/README.md

 - Client Layer: Next.js frontend with Tailwind CSS styling deployed on Vercel
 - Logic Layer: FastAPI backend containerized with Docker, deployed on Render.
 Redis is used for rate limiting.
 Prometheus for endpoint metrics (Scraping /metrics).
 - Data Layer: PostgreSQL database (hosted on Neon)
-- **Serverless Maintenance**: AWS Lambda triggered by Amazon EventBridge for automated cleanup (deletes old groups from database)
+- Serverless Maintenance: AWS Lambda triggered by Amazon EventBridge for automated cleanup (deletes old groups from database)

 All code changes trigger GitHub Actions CI pipeline with:
 - Prettier code formatting check